fylein/fyle-internship-challenge-23/README.md

 ## What i do in this Application:

-* I Build attractive And responsive for user interface using Angular Material and Bootstrap.
+* I Build interactive and responsive user interface using Angular Material and Bootstrap.

 ### Install requirements
 * Install angular cli [Ref](https://angular.io/cli)